bountonw/translate/th/misc/01_raw/TM63_th.md

 ## {TM 455.1}

-### Be God's Men
+### Be God’s Men

 While, under God, we are to use means in the saving of our own souls, we are not to depend on what we can do alone, thinking that will be able to save us.
 While we must work with heart and soul and might, we must do it all in and through Jesus.
 But truth as it is in Jesus must be brought into the heart and into the life, into the home and into the church.
 God will use the channels He has provided for the flowing through of His grace. {TM 455.1}

 ## {TM 455.2}

-Oh, that my brethren would be men according to God's estimate of men, and take their places in the great web of humanity, realizing that they are a part of God's great whole in creation, in redemption!
+Oh, that my brethren would be men according to God’s estimate of men, and take their places in the great web of humanity, realizing that they are a part of God’s great whole in creation, in redemption!
 Only be men, and then you make a decided advance in being Christians. {TM 455.2}

 ## {TM 455.3}

 The means is provided, and no one will have any excuse for sin.
 If you fail of overcoming, there are reasons for this.
-Ye will not obey God's revealed will; ye will not pray; ye will not strive; ye will not fight evil habits and unholy thoughts.
+Ye will not obey God’s revealed will; ye will not pray; ye will not strive; ye will not fight evil habits and unholy thoughts.
 Are ye stronger than God?
 Can ye, dare ye, contend with the Eternal?
-If you are not proof against God's judgments, proof against His vengeance, then go on no longer in your own evil ways.
+If you are not proof against God’s judgments, proof against His vengeance, then go on no longer in your own evil ways.
 Arise and make a stand against Satan.
 Be doing something, and do it now.
 Repent now, confess, forsake.
 A day of fire and storm is about to burst on our world.
 Conform your life to the simple prescriptions of the word of God.
-Seek the aid of God's Spirit by prayer, by watching thereunto, and ye will come off more than conquerors through Him who hath loved us.
+Seek the aid of God’s Spirit by prayer, by watching thereunto, and ye will come off more than conquerors through Him who hath loved us.
 Read 1 John 4:10. {TM 455.3}

 [For further study: Testimonies for the Church 5:207–216; Selected Messages 2:376–383.] {TM 455.4}